 To recognise behaviour problem.3 7.1% of children aged 3-17 years (approximately 4.4 million) have diagnosed anxiety.
 3.2% of children aged 3-17 years (approximately 1.9 million) have diagnosed depression.
-Children Eddie Colour codes Psalm 46:1-3 that anyone can experience express themselves Schumann - School on desks God is our refuge and mental ill through play as Counsellor strength, an health; that well as words. linear Taria ever-present most difficulties can You can learn a lot about how Jigsaw Topic - Being Me help in trouble.
-Therefore we be resolved they're feeling being me will not fear, with help and by simply though the support; and spending time earth give way that it is with them and watching them and the mountains fall important to discuss feelings play. into the heart with a trusted P.0.7. of the sea, adult. though its waters roar and foam and the mountains
+Children Eddie Colour codes Psalm 46:1-3

+that anyone can experience express themselves Schumann - School on desks God is our refuge and

+mental ill health; that through play as well as words.
+Counsellor strength, an ever-present

+most You can learn a Jigsaw Topic - help in trouble.

+difficulties can be resolved lot about how they're feeling Being Me Therefore we will not fear,

+with help and by simply though the

+support; and spending time earth give way

+that it is with them and and the

+important to watching them mountains fall

+discuss feelings play. into the heart

+with a trusted adult. of the sea, though its

+auuit. waters roar

+and foam and

+the mountains